HTWDMAR/RBFsim_plus/README.md

 “Development of an analytic element method (AEM) based computational interface to evaluate the effect of inhomogeneities in the riverbank filtration systems”.
 TU Dresden, Dresden.
 Supervisors: Dr. P. K. Yadav, Prof. T. Grischek and Prof. A. Hartmann

+## Funding

+This project was partially funded by BMBF MEWAC-FEMAR Project (grant no. 02WME1612A-C, Prof. T. Grischek)